Aminoil

 The American Independent Oil Company, commonly known as Aminoil, was a United States oil exploration and production company, incorporated in 1947.

 Beginning in 1948

-Aminoil was a consortium of independent companies, including Phillips, Ashland, and Sinclair, put together by Ralph Davies to bid on the Kuwait Neutral Zone concession.
+Aminoil was a consortium of independent companies, including Phillips, Signal, Ashland, and Sinclair, put together by Ralph K. Davies to bid on the Kuwait Neutral Zone concession.

 Aminoil's major interest was in Kuwait, which in 1948 granted the company a 60-year concession to explore for and extract oil and natural gas in the Kuwait “Neutral Zone”, with the agreement of the British authorities and neighbouring Saudi Arabia.

 Aminoil's commercial production and exportation of petroleum products began in 1954, but it suffered from low-grade reserves and was never more than a minor player in the country, barely achieving 2.5 percent of total Kuwait output.

 Refinery

 From 1958 the company operated a refinery at Mina Abdullah, until 1975 when it passed to the Kuwait state, and ultimately to the Kuwait National Petroleum Company.